mvt-project/mvt/docs/ios/backup/itunes.md

     ![Alt text](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/macos/ventura/macos-ventura-finder-iphone-manage-backups-device-backups-window.png)

     If your backup has a lock next to it like in the image above, then the backup is encrypted.
 You should also see the date and time when the encrypted backup was created.
+If you want to access the backup file, it can be found in the ```~/Library/Application Support/MobileSync/Backup/``` directory.

 ## Notes: